lucasvegi/Elixir-Code-Smells/README.md

   -1
   ```

 * __Refactoring:__ In Elixir, as shown next, code organization must be done only by modules and functions.
-Whenever possible, a library should not be organized imposing specific behavior such as parallelization to its clients.
+Whenever possible, a library should not impose specific behavior (such as parallelization) on its clients.
 It is better to delegate this behavioral decision to the developers of clients, thus increasing the potential for code reuse of a library.

   ```elixir
   defmodule Calculator do